-- However, a health question about a detention for treatment under the MHO (which requires more stringent medical criteria to be met) may need to be disclosed by the patient, or in some circumstances, disclosed by a third party such as a G.P. (usually with patient consent), or the police. - Compared with the rest of the United Kingdom and Republic of Ireland, the disregard provision for assessment is unique to Northern Ireland; it is not included in the legislation in these other jurisdictions. - The law about the disregard provision does not expand upon when a disclosure (save for legal proceedings) is actually necessary. - Research has failed to identify practical examples of when specific questions about 'detention for assessment' and 'detention for treatment' per se, are asked.
-Health related questions tend to be phrased more generally around whether the person has suffered from "mental ill health" in some form or another.
-This may, or may not, lead on to questions about detention, treatment and so forth.
-It is also unclear what happens if a person does not disclose such information if asked. - In June 2015, the DHSSPS published the Mental Capacity Bill.
+- However, a health question about a detention for treatment under the MHO (which requires more stringent medical criteria to be met) may need to be disclosed by the patient, or in some circumstances, disclosed by a third party such as a G.P. (usually with patient consent), or the police. - Compared with the rest of the United Kingdom and Republic of Ireland, the disregard provision for assessment is unique to Northern Ireland; it is not included in the legislation in these other jurisdictions. - The law about the disregard provision does not expand upon when a disclosure (save for legal proceedings) is actually necessary or relevant. - Health related questions tend to be phrased more generally around whether a person has previously suffered from "mental ill health" in some form or another.
+Such questions may or may not, lead on to questions about a detention under the MHO.
+These more general questions, it could be argued, are stigmatizing in themselves for a person to disclose, regardless of whether they have ever experienced a detention, or not. - In June 2015, the DHSSPS published the Mental Capacity Bill.
 The Bill fuses mental health and mental capacity legislation together into a single statutory framework.
 For those aged 16 and over, the MHO will be revoked.
 An amended MHO will still apply to children under 16. - As part of the consultation on the Bill, the DHSSPS stated it would consider extending the disregard provision in Article 10 of the MHO to include 'detention for treatment' to those under 16. - 9% of consultation respondents replied to this proposal.
 Most respondents were children's organisations.
-All were in favour of an extension of the disregard provision to include detention for treatment.
+All were in favour of an extension of the disregard provision to include detention for treatment to under 16s.
 Their view was particularly focused on the young person's perspective, in that it would reduce stigma and help to increase life opportunities for young people. - Respondents indicated that disclosure was required for driving applications, insurance, travel purposes, jury service, courses and employment.
-Although it is impossible to explore every possible avenue where a disclosure may be warranted, the researcher is able to clarify that jury service, drivers licence applications, and undergraduate courses at Northern Irelands two Universities do not require a detention for treatment to be disclosed.
+Although it is impossible to explore every possible avenue where a disclosure may be warranted, the researcher is able to clarify that jury service, drivers licence applications, and undergraduate courses at Queen's University and Ulster University do not require a detention for treatment to be disclosed.